iagonb/iagonb/README.md

-### Hi, I'm Iago 👋 🧑‍💻
+### Hi, I'm Iago 👋 🧑‍

-I'm a Bachelor's in Physics 🔭, currently finishing a master's degree in Applied Physics and an MBA in Data Science & Analytics.
+I'm a Bachelor's in Physics 🔭, currently finishing a master's degree in Applied Physics and an MBA in Data Science & Analytics 💻.

-I'm fascinated by complex problems and working on multidisciplinary problems.
+I'm fascinated by complex problems and working on multidisciplinary problems 🧑‍🤝‍🧑.

+Here you find some of my recent studies using computational and analytical skills 😉.

 <!--
 **iagonb/iagonb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.